 Planting tips

 The following simple tips will help ensure that your new plants will thrive for years to come.
-See detailed instructions below, with a bonus illustration (by our staff Jon Wagner) on how to plant bare-root plants!
+See detailed instructions below.

 Care Prior to Planting